-The easiest way to avoid fast-moving public roadways while touring with children is to plan a “back and forth” ride.
+The easiest way to avoid fast-moving public roadways on a Gettysburg bicycle tour with children is to plan a “back and forth” ride.
 And the most scenic straight-away is the ride south on West Confederate Avenue, which bends eastward on South Confederate Avenue, past Big Round Top to Little Round Top.
 These wide, smoothly paved roads roll gently along a tree-lined ridge (Seminary Ridge).
 On the side of the road stand many large Confederate monuments and cannons that tell the story of “Pickett’s Charge” across a 1-mile-wide field to your left, beyond which you can see Union monuments on the opposing ridge (Cemetery Ridge).

 Park your car on the north end of West Confederate Avenue, unload your bicycles, put on your helmets, and ride south.
 Bring plenty of water and healthy carbohydrates or snacks.
 When you are “half-way tired,” turn around and ride back to your car.

 Please note that your return trip will go against the flow of traffic, which park regulations allow for bicycling safety.
 However, be aware that motor vehicle drivers can be confused by this, so adults need to educate children on what to do and when.